 A dirty sensor only needs a microfiber cloth and a little water to fix.
 Likewise, repairing an obstructed sensor only involves removing the obstructing object.
 A faulty sensor requires increased repair work or replacement.

 If the sensors are clean without anything obstructing their view, check if they’re correctly aligned.
 Misaligned sensors send continuous obstruction signals.
 They may blink if they’re misaligned.
-If they’re aligned, make sure they receive power and check the wiring for damage.
+If your garage door still won’t close and your sensors are aligned, make sure they receive power and check the wiring for damage.
 If the wires are damaged, you’ll need to replace them.
 If you’ve checked over everything and still can’t find the issue, it’s likely a sensor failure.
 If so, you’ll need a new sensor.

 Bent or Blocked Tracks and Rollers